SanaliSLokuge/LLM-Hallucination-Detection-using-Semantic-Similarity-MedHallu/README.md

 ### Output

-- **Binary classification** indicating whether an LLM response is hallucinated or not
+- **Binary classification** indicating whether an LLM response is hallucinated or not : Factual / Hallucinated

 ---